cale-inspired/isprtn/content/yoga.md

 tags = ["Yoga", "Meditation", "Ashtanga Yoga", "Hatha Yoga", "Vinyasa Yoga", "Workshops"]
 +++

+### Beyond the physical.

-When I started doing Yoga, I was looking for nothing more than physical exercise.
-It didn't take me long to realise the **infinite potential of the practise that goes beyond the physical**.
-The seed was planted.
+Like many people, I started doing Yoga as I felt attracted to the physical exercise.
+It didn't take long, however, to realise that Yoga was so much more than that.
+After the class **I felt every cell in body vibrating**, I was physically exhausted yet energetically charged as I never felt before.
+I sensed the infinite potential of the practise that goes beyond the physical.

+### An eternal soul.

-As the sprout was growing, I observed vast changes happening in my life.
-Not only my body became stronger and flexible, so did I - as a person, as a living being.
-I found the practise bringing peace, harmony and consciousness into my life. **Yoga inspired me.**
+As I commited more and more to Yoga, I observed vast changes happening in my life.
+Not only my body became stronger and flexible, so did I - as a person, as a living being, as a loving being.
+The practise brought **peace, harmony and consciousness** into my life.
+The practise made me realise that I am not an individual being separate from the external world, but an eternal soul deeply rooted in everything that is.
+The practise gave me bliss.

+### Sharing the bliss.

-Seeing the effect the practise had on myself, I felt the deep urge to spread the **indescribable joy and the infinite bliss Yoga brings**.
-I realised that by teaching Yoga I will be able to help people find back to their true selves and become the highest versions of themselves.
-My motivation was set.
-The plant was grown.
+Benefiting from the Yoga practise in such a profound way, I felt the deep urge to share this wonderful experience with others.
+I sensed the potential not only for the individual but for mankind, by helping people to find back to their true selves and become their highest versions.
+To this day my motivation has not changed: **Inspiring minds, opening hearts, expanding consciousness - this is why I teach.**

+## holistic

+As my own dedicated journey has strongly influenced my approach to teaching, I emphasise the spiritual practise just as much as the physical practise.
+In my classes you will not only be working with your body, but also nurturing your soul as you go deep inside.

+Loving both the physically demanding aspects of an instense dynamic Asana practise and the blessed effects of consciousness-expanding meditations, my classes follow a holistic approach to Yoga with strong influences of traditional teachings brought to modern life.

-## Ashtanga, Vinyasa & Hatha Yoga
+## Ashtanga Yoga

+After more than two years of intense Ashtanga Vinyasa practise, this powerful dynamic yoga style has become a fundamental part of my life. daily asana practise - does not stop on the mat: ashtanga

-As a **certified Ashtanga Vinyasa Yoga teacher**, I focus on teaching this powerful dynamic Yoga style.
-I offer both led classes guiding through the full primary series or variations of it and classes in Mysore style.
+As a **certified Ashtanga Vinyasa Yoga teacher**, I focus on teaching this traditional yoga style in a comprehensive manner putting all eight limbs into practise.
+I offer both **led classes of the full primary series** or variations of it and classes in **Mysore style**, as well as pranayama and meditation sessions.

+## Hatha & Vinyasa Yoga

-Moreover, I also teach **Hatha and Vinyasa Yoga sessions** which are suitable for all levels of experience.
+Furthermore I also offer **Hatha and Vinyasa Yoga sessions** which are suitable for all levels of experience and can be adopted individually.

-I am able to adopt my classes to the student's individual level, providing **safe guidance and profound knowledge** about the practise.
+Providing **safe guidance and profound knowledge** about the practise.
 With hands-on adjustments I help the student to find a deeper access to the asanas, the body postures of Yogic practise.

 ### All classes are available in English and German.